claytantor/welocally-places/readme.txt

 === Welocally Places ===
 Contributors: claytantor
-Tags: hyperlocal, geocoding, places, maps
-Requires at least: 2.8, libCURL installed, jQuery 1.4.1 or greater Tested up to: 3.2.1
+Tags: hyperlocal, geocoding, places, maps, foodie, travel Requires at least: 2.8, libCURL installed, jQuery 1.4.1 or greater Tested up to: 3.2.1
 Stable tag: trunk
 License: GPL v2 (GNU General Public License v2)

-The Welocally Places plugin lets easily associate places for our 21M POI database without geocoding.
+The Welocally Places plugin lets easily associate places with rich maps and place info from our 16M US POI database.

 == Description ==

 Welocally Places For WordPress makes it simple to attach real places to your content effectively making your blog a hyper-local property in minutes.
 Associating a place with your post is as easy as searching for a keyword, pointing and clicking.
 Primary features include:

-* Search geocoded places by keyword from our 21M place database
+* Search geocoded places by keyword from our 16M USA place database
+* Put mutiple places maps on pages and posts.
+* Now we offer free basic service.
 * No coding required.
 Plug and play
 * 2 sidebar widgets, Map Widget and Place List Widget
 * Fully customizable maps
 * Google fonts integration, no CSS required for custom fonts
-* Tested with most of the common themes
 * Rich place information such as phone number, and website
 * Integrated driving directions
-* Category based map, automatically integrates "featured image" in pop-up;
+* Category based map, automatically integrates "featured image" in pop-up (only for supported themes);

-We have moved to a new "theme support" model.
-If your theme is not listed here that does not mean that the plug- in will not work please give it a try, it works with most themes.
+We have moved to a new "theme support" model for category map support, but if your theme is not listed here that does not mean that the plug- in will not work please give it a try, it works with most themes.
 Please contact us if you would like us to support your theme.

-Currently supported themes:
+Currently supported themes that will work with category maps:

 * Twenty Eleven
 * Twenty Ten
 * Suffusion
 * Light Word
 * Chateau
+* Delicate
+* zBench
+* iFeature

 Please goto http://www.welocally.com/?page_id=520 for a complete list of supported themes.